($992) Cost to ship a car from Tulsa, OK to Columbus, GA

 The time of the year

-Seasonal demand and weather conditions in both Tulsa and Columbus can impact car shipping prices.
+Seasonal demand and weather patterns in Tulsa and Columbus often affect the cost of auto transport.

 Primarily in the spring and early summer months, the city is subjected to severe thunderstorms containing large hail, damaging winds, and, occasionally, tornadoes.
 Be sure to check your weather app to avoid inclement weather during your move.